roggc/react19ssr/README.md

 As you can see, the `serverFunction` returns a promise and doesn't `await` for it to resolve (this is important).

-The only reason for what it would be necessary to fetch data on a Server Component in the way showed above would be if this data is necessary for SEO purposes.
+The only reason for what it would be necessary to fetch data in the function body of a Server Component would be if this data is necessary for SEO purposes.
 But as I say, it blocks the rendering of the page for a certain amount of time.

 ## The `setup` folder